zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

     k_mem_domain_add_thread(&app0_domain, app_thread_id);

+If the thread was already a member of some other domain (including the default domain), it will be removed from it in favor of the new one.

 In addition, if a thread is a member of a memory domain, and it creates a child thread, that thread will belong to the domain as well.